-Review of BMP:

-- New SWPPP Development: No new facilities added.
+- Review of BMP: - New SWPPP Development: No new facilities added.
 Existing high-priority facilities reviewed to determine if updates would be necessary.
-No changes to the facilities that have SWPPP. - SWPPP Modifications: SWPPP modifications made as necessary.
+No significant changes to the facilities that have SWPPP.
+High Schools may have changes due to club activities and sports. - SWPPP Modifications: SWPPP modifications made as necessary.
 VEEP E3 certification still active at the Government Center and High Schools.
-The Government Center had addition to the Pollutant Prevention Plan but no significant updates to SOPs.
-High Schools SOPs were updated to match regulations and wording to better match grand programs the Schools participate in. - Program Plan Revisions: Program Plan changes not needed at this time.
+The Government Center is in the process of being audited for VEEP program and will make changes where necessary. - Program Plan Revisions: Program Plan changes not needed at this time.